-This jelly's bell can be white to dark purple/red, with dark lines radiating from the top of the bell.
-The species derives its name from the Greek words melas and aster, which translates to "black star" in reference to the pattern on its bell.
+This jelly's bell can be white to dark purple or red, with dark lines radiating from the top of the bell.
+The species derives its name from the Greek words melas and aster, which translates to "black star" because of the pattern on its bell.

 Although not very venomous, their sting can cause an allergic reaction in some people.
-Their nematocysts (stinging cells) are powerful, capable of causing serious skin irritation and burning sensations.
+Their stinging cells, which are called nematocysts, are powerful, capable of causing serious skin irritation and burning sensations.

 It has been reported that the ancient ninja warriors of Japan used to scatter dried venom from this species into the wind to irritate the nose and eyes of their enemies during battle.

 Learn more about the northern sea nettle!
 Did you know that this jelly's tentacles can grow to a length of 10 feet?

 This sea nettle can be found in the Pacific Ocean from Japan north to the Bering Sea.

 They feed on zooplankton, including small crustaceans and other jellies.

 The bell of this species can measure up to 12 inches wide.
 Tentacles on giant specimens can reach as long as 10 feet.